-We’ve written about the importance of budgeting.
+If you’ve spent any time on our site before then you know the importance of budgeting.
 And about how critical it is to understand how much money you need for retirement.
-We’ve even written about how being intentional with your money and prioritizing experiences over physical products will make you happier.
+You may even know about how being intentional with your money and prioritizing experiences over physical products will make you happier.
 But NONE of those things are as important as your personal savings rate.

 If you only take 1 piece of advice from us, let it be this: track your monthly personal savings rate and get it as high as you can!
 This simple metric will determine whether you’ll have a comfortable retirement, or whether you’ll have to work until your last days.